 From: General Secretariat of the Council

-To: Delegations
+То: Permanent Representatives Committee/Council

+No. prev. doc.: 9986/2/17 REV 2

-Subject: Seventh round of mutual evaluations on "The practical implementation and operation of the European policies on prevention and combating cybercrime"
+Subject: Final report of the seventh round of mutual evaluations on "The practical implementation and operation of the European policies on prevention and combating cybercrime"

-- Draft Final report
+- Information to the Council

-In line with Article 2 of Joint Action 97/827/JHA of 5 December 1997, the Working Party on General Matters including Evaluations (GENVAL) decided on 3 October 2013 that the seventh round of mutual evaluations should be devoted to the practical implementation and operation of the European policies on prevention and combating cybercrime.
+In line with Article 2 of Joint Action 97/827/JHA of 5 December 19971, the Working Party on General Matters including Evaluations (GENVAL) decided on 3 October 2013 that the seventh round of mutual evaluations should be devoted to the practical implementation and operation of the European policies on prevention and combating cybercrime.